Automotive industry in the United Kingdom: Car market

-As of 2014, approximately 2.45 million new cars were registered in the United Kingdom.
-The Volkswagen Group accounted for 20.8% of the market, followed by Ford Motor Company with 13.2% and General Motors with 11.3%.
-Superminis and compact cars were the most popular segments, although sport utility vehicles (SUVs) were gaining substantial market share at the time.
-Segment leaders included the Fiat 500 (A-segment), Ford Fiesta (B-segment), Ford Focus (C-segment), and BMW 3 Series (D-segment).
+As of 2014 2.45 million cars were sold in the UK, with the Volkswagen Group having a 20.8% share, Ford Motor Company having 13.2% and General Motors having 11.3%.
+Subcompact and compact cars were the most popular sizes although SUVs were gaining a significant foothold.
+The Fiat 500 was the best selling A-segment product, Ford Fiesta the best selling in the B-segment, Ford Focus best selling in the C-segment and BMW 3 Series best selling in the D-segment.